MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 ## Do Not Forward option for emails

-Exchange clients and services (for example, the Outlook client, the Outlook Web Access app, and Exchange transport rules) have their own information rights protection option for emails: **Do Not Forward**.
+Exchange clients and services (for example, the Outlook client, the Outlook Web Access app, and Exchange transport rules) have one additional information rights protection option for emails: **Do Not Forward**.

 Although this option appears to users (and Exchange administrators) as if it's a default Rights Management template that they can select, **Do Not Forward** is not a template.
 That explains why you cannot see it in the Azure classic portal when you view and manage templates for Azure RMS.
 Instead, the **Do Not Forward** options is a set of rights that is dynamically applied by users to their email recipients.